cysouw/diathesis/text/c05_preverbs.md

 d.  ^* Der geschlafene Junge ...
 :::

 There is a small group of transitive nominative-accusative verbs that show the same effect with attributive participles.
-These verbs, like *merken/bemerken* 'to become aware of' [@Next a,b], do not show a valency difference.
-Yet, there is a difference in that the participle of the prefixed *bemerken* can be used as attributive adjective, while the participle of the non-prefixed *merken* cannot [@Next c,d], see [@sec:preverb-transitive-with-unaccusative].
+These verbs, like *merken/bemerken* 'to become aware of' [@next a,b], do not show a valency difference.
+Yet, there is a difference in that the participle of the prefixed *bemerken* can be used as attributive adjective, while the participle of the non-prefixed *merken* cannot [@next c,d], see [@sec:preverb-transitive-with-unaccusative].

 :::ex
 a.
 Ich merke den Wind.